jrenaud90/TidalPy/Documentation/Tides_x/love/love_numbers.md

-# Love Numbers
+# Love Numbers (`Tides_x.love`)

-_Updated: 2026-09-13_
+_Updated: 2026-09-16_

-`TidalPy.Tides_x.love`: the Love-number storage type, the names of the Love-number solution methods, and the closed-form homogeneous-sphere Love numbers.
-Full computation from a layered interior is performed by the radial solver (`RadialSolver_x` or `LayeredWorld.solve_love_numbers`), which populates these values; `LayeredWorld.solve_love_numbers(love_method=...)` can also use the homogeneous-sphere formulas below.
+`TidalPy.Tides_x.love` contains the Love-number storage type, the names of the Love-number solution methods, and the closed-form homogeneous-sphere Love numbers.
+Solved Love numbers come from the radial solver (`RadialSolver_x.radial_solver` for the standalone array API, or `LayeredWorld.solve_love_numbers` on a built world), which populates the storage type after integration; `LayeredWorld.solve_love_numbers(love_method=...)` can also use the homogeneous-sphere formulas below.

 ## Overview

 Tidal Love numbers describe how a planetary body deforms under an external tidal potential.
-Three numbers characterize the elastic response:
+Three numbers characterize the response:

 | Symbol | Name | Description |
 |--------|------|-------------|